statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

 - contains update rules which allow participants to unilaterally include items from their counterparty's queue into the current outcome

 pros:
-- potential for a reduction in total network round-trips on virtuafund / defund operations
+- potential for a reduction in total network round-trips on virtualfund / defund operations
 - potential for reduced "blocking" time while waiting on network round-trips

 cons: